victoriadw/victoriadw/README.md

 🌱 I’m currently learning Data Science with HyperionDev.
 You can look at some of my projects in my [CapstoneProjects](https://github.com/victoriadw/CapstoneProjects) repository! 🌱

-📫 I'm looking for a junior role in the tech industry, in software engineering or something similar!
+📫 I'm looking for an entry-level role in the tech industry, in software engineering or something similar!
 You can find me on LinkedIn [here](https://www.linkedin.com/in/victoria-daramy-williams/). 📫

 🔭 I mainly code in Python and MATLAB, but I am open to learning other programming languages.
 Maybe I'll explore C++ next? 🔭